dasec/unlinkability-metric/README.md

 More details in:

-- [[IS16](http://www.sciencedirect.com/science/article/pii/S0020025516304753)] M. Gomez-Barrero, C. Rathgeb, J. Galbally, C. Busch, J. Fierrez, "Unlinkable and Irreversible Biometric Template
-Protection based on Bloom Filters", in Elsevier Information Sciences, vol. 370-371, pp. 18-32, 2016

-- [TIFS17] M. Gomez-Barrero, J. Galbally, C. Rathgeb, C. Busch, "General Framework to Evaluate Unlinkability in Biometric Template Protection Systems", in IEEE Trans. on Informations Forensics and Security, 2017 (submitted)
+- [TIFS18] M. Gomez-Barrero, J. Galbally, C. Rathgeb, C. Busch, "General Framework to Evaluate Unlinkability in Biometric Template Protection Systems", in IEEE Trans. on Informations Forensics and Security, 2018 (to appear)

-Please remember to reference articles [IS16] and [TIFS17] on any work made public, whatever the form, based directly or indirectly on these metrics.
+Please remember to reference article [TIFS18] on any work made public, whatever the form, based directly or indirectly on these metrics.